PNDeb/pinenote-debian-image/overlays/greeter/pn_handbook.md

 * The **Documents/** directory contains one sample .pdf and one .epub file.
 Try opening them and start reading!

+* The status bar at the top contains the refresh button and the PineNote-Helper Gnome extension, which helps you to control some aspects of the eink display.
+Both of these items will become important for an effective use of the PineNote in a Gnome environment.

+## Updates

+Apart from a number of tweaks aimed at producing an improved user experience on the PineNote, and a few patched packages, you are running a Debian Bookworm operating system which can be maintained as very other system.
+Use apt or aptititude to manage you packages.

+The modified packages that were installed were also pinned, meaning they will not be overwritten by updates.
+At some point other packages will also not be automatically updated because they depend on newer versions of the pinned packages, which will need manual intervention at some point.
+Currently there is no easy way to update the modified packages and solutions are discussed in this issue: https://github.com/m-weigand/pinenote-debian-recipes/issues/38

 ## Using another partition for /home